freenas/freenas-docs/userguide/sharing.rst

 <https://www.pluralsight.com/blog/software-development/freenas-8-iscsi-target-windows-7>`__
 shows how to create an iSCSI target for a Windows 7 system.

-Mac OS X does not include an initiator.
+macOS does not include an initiator.
 `globalSAN
 <http://www.studionetworksolutions.com/globalsan-iscsi-initiator/>`__
 is a commercial, easy-to-use Mac initiator.